Regularization-based Framework for Quantization-, Fault- and Variability-Aware Training: Methodology

 \subsection{Quantizer Model (N-Multipliers)}

 In this work, we parameterize the quantization levels as a linear transformation, expressed as:

-where $r$ is the learnable quantization parameter, $S$ denotes a member of the set of complementary bases that, together with $r$, defines the quantization levels, and $c$ is the scalar offset of the quantization function.
+where $r$ is the learnable quantization parameter, $S$ denotes a member of the set of complementary bases that, together with $r$, defines the quantization levels, $c$ is the scalar offset of the quantization function and the operator $ \langle x, y \rangle$ represents the inner product of $x$ and $y$.
 For instance, a uniform quantization function with learnable step size (denoted by $r$) is given by:

 Similarly, a linear non-uniform quantization function with learnable bit multipliers (denoted by the N-dimensional vector $r \in \mathbb{R}^N$) is defined as:

 The quantization function maps each full-precision weight to its nearest quantized counterpart: